John Lloyd

 I don't think we consciously crafted these supposedly 'brilliant' playwright-type structures, but we were certainly trying make Blackadder more than a mere extended sketch.
 We could see that, if he was a butler, for example, he'd have a different attitude, a different turn of phrase and so on.
 Those things are taken on board and to some extent dictate the action.

 Here's a real comedy-nerd question.
 In the series four episode 'Corporal Punishment' Blackadder and a guard, played by Jeremy Hardy, talk about a lawyer whose name is clearly dubbed over as 'Massingbird'.
-Why?
+Why the dub?

 The original name – I can't remember it exactly, I think it was double barrelled – was a barrister friend of Richard Curtis.
 Dick often put friends' names into sketches; he did it all the way through Not the Nine O'Clock News.
 It's a simple way of coming up with fresh character names that aren't clichés.